By Marika Sboros

 “My concern is for patients who won’t get it,” Kramer says.

+The international criminalisation of cannabis over the past century has made it extremely difficult to carry out research on this plant.
 Ever resourceful, pharmaceutical companies are finding ways to “cash in on the legalisation of cannabis and corner the market with patents”, as one media report put it.

 There are suggestions that the pharmaceutical industry is behind, or at least actively supporting, the medical cannabis movement precisely because it stands to make “trillions of dollars out of products”.

-“Laws that criminalise the use of one substance while allowing the use of far more toxic drugs are not only irrational, they are grossly unfair and discriminatory,” Scott says.
+“The Constitutional Court will probably compare dagga laws to those pertaining to tobacco and alcohol.
+Hopefully, they will find the former unconstitutional.
+Laws that criminalise the use of one substance while allowing the use of far more toxic drugs are not only irrational, they are grossly unfair and discriminatory.”

 • Like my Facebook page